ollybritton/Number-Theory/readme.md

 Works out the [simple continued fraction](http://mathworld.wolfram.com/SimpleContinuedFraction.html) of `x` up to a limit, which is a way of expressing any number as a fraction.

 - `continued_fraction_at_point(x, limit, fraction = False)`:<br>
-Works out the number made when you stop a continued fraction at a point.
+Works out the number made when you stop a continued fraction at a point. **WIP**

 - `gamma(x)`:<br>
 Returns the [gamma](http://mathworld.wolfram.com/GammaFunction.html) of `x`, which is the factorial function analytically extended to negative & non-integer inputs.